frederic-perez/AmE-dictionary/data/dictionary.md

 __fanbase__ _n_ :astonished:
 __fancied__ _v_
 __fanciful__
 __fancy-pants__ _idiom_ Pretentious or fancy in an extreme or excessive way.
-Use of this phrase often indicates the speaker's annoyance. _I’d rather go to a ball game than another one of your fancy-pants corporate events._
+Use of this phrase often indicates the speaker’s annoyance. _I’d rather go to a ball game than another one of your fancy-pants corporate events._
 __fancy-schmancy__
 __fancy<sup>1</sup>__ _n_
 __fancy<sup>2</sup>__ _v_ :two: __1a__ To have a liking or enthusiasm for: _He fancies sports cars._ __b__ To have a desire or inclination for: _Would you fancy a cup of coffee?_ __c__ To take a romantic interest in (someone): _Do you think he fancies her?_ __2__ To imagine or suppose: _I fancy she is an exceedingly proud woman._
 __fandom__ _n_ :two::hammer:
 __fang__ _n_ :pencil2::three::hammer: (fangs)
 __fannies__
 __fanny pack__ _n_ :two: A small pouch on a belt, for money and other valuables, worn round the waist or hips.
-The name "fanny pack" is derived from the way they were traditionally worn facing the rear above the buttocks, for which "fanny" is a slang term in the United States (a person's buttocks). :es: riñonera
+The name "fanny pack" is derived from the way they were traditionally worn facing the rear above the buttocks, for which "fanny" is a slang term in the United States (a person’s buttocks). :es: riñonera
 __fantasize__ _v_
 __fantastic__ _adj_ :three::hammer::mega:
 __fantod__ _n_ :astonished: __1__ fantods __a__ A state of nervous irritability. __b__ Nervous movements caused by tension. __2__ An outburst of emotion; a fit.
 __fanzine__ _n_ :two::mega::hammer:
 __far and away__ :astonished:
 __far and between__ _Strangely enough, the Hugo awards for_ Galaxy _were relatively far and between._
-__far cry (from something)__ _n_ _idiom_ :nine::m: A thing that is very different from something else. _It is a far cry from the 1970s._ _The office was a far cry from Pete's domains._
+__far cry (from something)__ _n_ _idiom_ :nine::m: A thing that is very different from something else. _It is a far cry from the 1970s._ _The office was a far cry from Pete’s domains._
 __far fetched__ _adj_ :seven: (far-fetched) Something that is hard to believe. _Syn_ unlikely, unbelievable, doubtful _That isn’t as far-fetched as it sounds._
 __far-flung__ _adj_ :five::hammer: _A far-flung town._ _He represented a far-flung roster of clients in bribery and corruption cases._
 __farce__ _n_ :three::hammer: